Blizzard conditions hit the Midwest while wildfires and tornadoes threaten Central US

 A band from southwestern Kansas up to central Wisconsin was expected to see as little as 2 inches (5 centimeters) of snow or as much as 1 foot (30 cm) Wednesday.
 Combined with high winds, forecasters warned of whiteout conditions.

-The first stretch to close — 39 miles (62 km) between Goodland and Colby in western Kansas — was also impacted by last week's high winds.
+The first stretch to close in western Kansas was also impacted by last week's high winds.
 Eight people died after a dust storm resulted in a pileup of 71 cars and trucks.

 Blizzard conditions early Wednesday led to near-zero visibility in south central Nebraska, the state patrol said in a Facebook post urging people to stay off the roads.
-More than 160 miles (257 km) of Interstate 80 cutting east from Lincoln west to Lexington was closed.
-By midday Wednesday, nearly 70 miles (113 km) of Interstate 29 running along the border between eastern Nebraska and western Iowa had closed.
+More than 160 miles (255 km) of Interstate 80 cutting east from Lincoln west to Lexington was closed Wednesday morning.
+By midday, nearly 70 miles (115 km) of Interstate 29 running along the border between eastern Nebraska and western Iowa had closed.
 Stalled cars, jackknifed semi-trailers, crashes and downed power lines contributed to road closures throughout the area.

-Power outages affected households and businesses as heavy snow and high winds knocked down tree branches and led schools to cancel classes.
-Roughly 50,000 customers in Nebraska were without power Wednesday, as were roughly 25,000 in western and northern Iowa.
+Power outages affected households and businesses as heavy snow and high winds knocked down tree branches and snapped utility poles, affecting at least 100,000 customers in Nebraska and 30,000 in Iowa.

 The sudden storm left many in the region with weather whiplash, following a springlike Tuesday with temperatures in some parts reaching beyond 70 degrees Fahrenheit (21 degrees Celsius).